Accessibility controls

 For levy employers

 If you’re an employer with a payroll bill over £3 million each year you’ll be paying an apprenticeship levy of 0.5% via the HMRC PAYE.
 The cost of apprenticeships will be made out of this account.
-If you exceed your account limit, you will convert to the co-investment model.
+If you exceed your account limit, you will convert to the co-investment model of 25% for apprentices aged 25+ and apprentices aged 16-24 will be fully funded by the government.

 A number of employers find it difficult to spend their full complement of levy funding.
 To support these organisations, we have introduced the SYMCA Levy Matchmaking Service whereby they transfer unspent funds to other organisations, enabling them to benefit from further apprenticeship funding.
 This not only supports corporate social responsibility objectives but also supports skills development within the local supply chain.